SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Markdown/package-collections.md

 swift package-collection add https://swiftpackageindex.com/apple/collection.json
 ```

-> Note: If you get an error `unable to invoke subcommand` when running `swift package-collection`, ensure you have at least Swift 5.5 installed.
+> Note: If you see an error `unable to invoke subcommand` when running `swift package-collection`, ensure you have at least Swift 5.5 installed.
 You can check which version of Swift you're running with `swift --version`.

 Then, to describe a package in that collection: